 LONDON, Feb.
-4 (UPI) -- The dire sayings of David Brent, fictional middle-manager from Britain's "The Office," are more familiar to 25- to 44-year-olds than Shakespeare quotations.
+4 (UPI) -- The sayings of David Brent, fictional middle-manager of the British comedy "The Office," are more familiar to some than Shakespeare's most famous quotations.

 While only 10 percent identified "Now is the winter of our discontent" from Richard III, a third recognized Brent's utterance, "Accept that some days you are the pigeon and some days you are the statue" from the BBC comedy.